Elizabeth Jenkins (writer): Later life

 In all, Jenkins wrote a dozen novels and a dozen biographies.
-She was awarded an OBE in 1981.
+She was appointed an Officer of the Order of the British Empire (OBE) in the 1981 Birthday Honours.
 Her 2004 memoir The View from Downshire Hill recounted her decades of living in a Regency architecture home she bought in Hampstead.
 She moved into the house in 1939 and decorated it with Regency style furniture that she had acquired inexpensively in the years following World War II from period houses that had been damaged during the war.
 She would later say that, based on her decor, "people assumed I was comfortably off, instead of being very hard up".

 Towards the end of her life, Jenkins told a journalist she had had an affair with the prominent gynaecologist Sir Eardley Lancelot Holland.
-Holland was the basis of the character Eardley in Jenkins' The Tortoise and the Hare, which Jenkins said was an autobiography "not in fact, but in feeling."
+Holland was the basis of the character Evelyn in Jenkins' The Tortoise and the Hare, which Jenkins said was an autobiography "not in fact, but in feeling."

 Jenkins died at the age of 104 on 5 September 2010 at a nursing home in Hampstead, London, where she had resided in the years before her death.
 She never married.
 She told Virginia Nicholson, "I just shuddered at the idea of childbirth, and then went on to something else."